 Each year local midwives, Midwives Associations and supporters of midwifery globally develop their own keynote activities for the International Day of the Midwife to suit their particular circumstances and resources.
 In 2014 midwives are encouraged to incorporate singing or music leading up to the world record of midwives singing together at the start of the ICM Triennial Congress in June.

 Examples of ways in which midwives can make the day special include:

 - Organising a march, run, street parade and rally in a public place

 - Setting up stalls in a market-place or other popular area to publicise midwifery services and to offer information and advice

 - Holding a meeting, workshop or conference to hear about new developments in midwifery and exchange news with other midwives in the region

 - Inviting a government minister, NGO representative or a celebrity to speak or open an event

 Midwives are encouraged to let local or national media know about what they’re doing, well in advance, so that publicity can be gained as widely as possible.
 The International Day of the Midwife is an opportunity for every midwife to think about others in the profession, to make new contacts within and outside midwifery and widen the knowledge of what midwives do for the world!

-ICM's Facebook page and other social media channels are great places to share ideas, and post activities.
+ICM's Facebook page and other social media channels such as Twitter are great places to share ideas, and post activities.

 Read about past celebrations of the International Day of the Midwife in past years